GoogleChrome/web.dev/src/site/content/en/accessible/semantics-and-screen-readers/index.md

 Because a `<div>`, semantically, is just a generic grouping element, the screen reader only announces the `div`'s text content.
-But the `<button>` is announced as a "button" — a much stronger signal to the user that this is something with which they can interact!
+But the `<button>` is announced as a "button"—a much stronger signal to the user that this is something with which they can interact!

 ## Semantic properties and the accessibility tree